 To do this, we began with the isomorphism signature \texttt{gLLMQacdefefjkaknkr}, which has complexity $(4,2,4,6)$.
-However, we were not able to remove all four edges isotopic to Seifert fibres by simply running Algorithm~\ref{algm:targEnum} four times.
+However, we were not able to remove all four Seifert fibre edges by simply running Algorithm~\ref{algm:targEnum} four times.
 Instead, to remove the first and third such edges, we needed to modify how our search measured the complexity of our triangulations.

-To describe this modification, consider a one-vertex triangulation $\mathcal{S}$ of $\mathcal{M}'$, and let $e_1,\ldots,e_k$ denote all the bad edges in $\mathcal{S}$ (where, ``bad'' in this context means that the edge is isotopic to a Seifert fibre).
+To describe this modification, consider a one-vertex triangulation $\mathcal{S}$ of $\mathcal{M}'$, and let $e_1,\ldots,e_k$ denote all the bad edges in $\mathcal{S}$ (where, ``bad'' in this context means that the edge is a Seifert fibre edge).
 We should imagine that $\mathcal{S}$ is some intermediate triangulation that we encounter in a search similar to Algorithm~\ref{algm:targEnum}, so in the background there is some initial input triangulation that has $n$ bad edges, and there is also some non-negative integer $x$ such that the search discards any triangulations with more than $n+x$ bad edges.
-However, unlike in Algorithm~\ref{algm:targEnum}, we temporarily forget about needing to remove all $k$ bad edges in $\mathcal{S}$, and instead focus entirely on the intermediate goal of removing $k-n+1$ bad edges from $\mathcal{S}$ (and hence reducing the number of bad edges to $n-1$).
-To this end, we single out two (not necessarily distinct) bad edges as follows: \begin{itemize} \item Arrange the bad edges in order of increasing \emph{multiplicity defect}, and take $e_m$ to be the $(k-n+1)$st bad edge in this ordering. \item Arrange the bad edges in order of increasing \emph{degree defect}, and take $e_d$ to be the $(k-n+1)$st bad edge in this ordering. \end{itemize} We modify Algorithm~\ref{algm:targEnum} by measuring the complexity of $\mathcal{S}$ as follows:
+However, unlike in Algorithm~\ref{algm:targEnum}, we temporarily forget that our ultimate goal is to remove all $k$ bad edges in $\mathcal{S}$, and instead focus entirely on the intermediate goal of removing $k-n+1$ bad edges from $\mathcal{S}$ (and hence reducing the number of bad edges to $n-1$).
+To this end, we single out two (not necessarily distinct) bad edges as follows: \begin{itemize} \item First, arrange the bad edges in order of increasing \emph{multiplicity defect}, and take $e_m$ to be the $(k-n+1)$st bad edge in this ordering. \item Then, arrange the bad edges in order of increasing \emph{degree defect}, and take $e_d$ to be the $(k-n+1)$st bad edge in this ordering. \end{itemize} We modify Algorithm~\ref{algm:targEnum} by measuring the complexity of $\mathcal{S}$ as follows: